RCBSi/advent-of-code-2021/README.md

     1. Identify stars by their local types, i.e., the distance and cosine to the nearest two other stars.
-    Result: Success!
-1a.
-Whenever two regions overlap, at least one star and its two nearest neighbours are in the overlap, and 1b. distance, distance, cosine is enough information for a hash: there are no false positives anywhere in space.
+    Result: 1a.
+These triples are seen often enough, 1b.
+The "local type" hash has no false positive.

     2. For each pair of observers who can see a triple of stars, use that triple to translate observations